MusaTalluzi/spring-boot-task-assigning/README.md

-# spring-boot-cloud-balancing
+# spring-boot-task-assigning
-An example of Cloud Balancing using OptaPlanner and SpringBoot
+An example of Task Assigning using OptaPlanner and SpringBoot